Loading...

 Lab 39: Managing Processes with kill

 Identify a runaway process and terminate it safely using SIGTERM first, then escalate to SIGKILL only when required.
-Validate the result by confirming the PID no longer exists and document the exact evidence you used to make the call.
+Verify the outcome by confirming the PID no longer exists and document the evidence that justified the termination.

 troubleshooting core services